CARV-ICS-FORTH/XHC-OpenMPI/README.md

 $ ./run-protocol.sh
 ```

-Finally, note that `cache_eng` globally disables pre-fetching while executing.
+Finally, note that cache_eng globally disables pre-fetching while running.
-It is re-enabled automatically, but might have not been if e.g. the program was
+It is re-enabled automatically, but this might not happen, e.g. if the
-interrupted.
-Use the following command to verify that it has been re-enabled:
+execution was interrupted.
+Use the following command to verify that prefetching
+is enabled:

 ```shell
 $ sudo rdmsr -ac 0x1A4